While mindfulness meditation techniques are generally associated with the East, there has been a long tradition of Christian meditations.

-Several important traditional Christian personalities led me close to him: Saint Francis, the Holy Mother, Meister Eckhart, Thomas a Kempis, Thomas Merton, Matthew Fox and Bernadette Roberts.
+Several influential traditional Christian personalities led me close to him: Saint Francis, the Holy Mother, Meister Eckhart, Thomas a Kempis, Thomas Merton, Matthew Fox, and Bernadette Roberts.
 And then there were the non-traditional teachings of the Impersonal Life, and, especially, A Course in Miracles.

-I truly believe that Jesus spent his lost years in India and other places in the East.
+Perhaps Jesus spent his lost years in India and other places in the East.
 There was a Saint Issa who traveled India and Tibet at the time of Jesus's life.
-Issa's was well-documented.
-(See the book, Lost Years of Jesus.)
-If that was so, he would have definitely practiced meditation.
-Even if he did not, going out alone in the desert as he did became a tradition for many Christian monks, nuns and contemplatives over the centuries.
+Issa's journey (See the book, Lost Years of Jesus was well-documented.) was well documented.
+(A side note: The Urantia Book says otherwise, showing he went around much of the Mediterranean, including Rome, but he traveled with travelers from India) If that were so, he would have most likely practiced meditation.
+Even if he did not, going out alone in the desert as he did became a tradition for many Christian monks, nuns, and contemplatives over the centuries.
 The Desert Fathers were a group of Christian ascetics in the early part of Christianity who spent their time in contemplation of Jesus and God, who became the founders of future monasticism.